Charan12-prog/CS573-project-template-proposal/README.md

 ## Questions & Tasks

-The following tasks and questions will drive the visualization and interaction decisions for this project:
+The following tasks and questions guided the visualization and interaction decisions for this project:

 - How does average sleep duration differ between low, medium, and high stress levels?
 - Do males and females differ in sleep at each stress level?